istarwyh/agentUniverse/docs/guidebook/en/In-Depth_Guides/Deployment/K8S_Deployment.md

 ## 4. Accessing agentUniverse Services from Inside the Cluster

-To access AgentUniverse services from within the cluster, use the following command line example:
+To access agentUniverse services from within the cluster, use the following command line example:

 ```
 kubectl exec -it [Pod Name] -n agent-namespace -- curl http://agentuniverse-service:9999